2captcha/2captcha-python/README.md

 ```

 ### reCAPTCHA v2
-Use this method to solve reCAPTCHA V2 and obtain a token to bypass the protection.
+Use the following method to solve reCAPTCHA V2 and obtain a token to bypass the protection.
 ```python
 result = solver.recaptcha(sitekey='6Le-wvkSVVABCPBMRTvw0Q4Muexq1bi0DJwx_mJ-',
                           url='https://mysite.com/page/with/recaptcha',